Maryland, a ‘team full of fighters,’ is KO’d by Michigan State after furious rally

 That effort has become the norm for these Terps, a team that has “been battling all year,” Ayala said.

 The Terps fell into the large hole because they had few defensive answers against the Spartans, who shot 57.1 percent from the field in the first half and made 7 of 11 three-pointers.
 Michigan State cooled a bit after the break, finishing with a 50 percent mark from the field, as Maryland managed to narrow its deficit.
 Throughout the game, the Terps couldn’t get much out of its frontcourt.
-Starting center Qudus Wahab and freshman forward Julian Reese combined to go 0-for-5 from the field and didn’t score.
+Starting center Qudus Wahab and freshman forward Julian Reese combined to go 0 for 5 from the field and didn’t score.

-The Terps entered the postseason far from the NCAA tournament field, but the players held onto hope that they could make a run in Indianapolis.
+The Terps entered the postseason far from the NCAA tournament field, but the players were determined to make a run in Indianapolis.
 Heading into this game, Manning mentioned “the magic of March,” and the players dreamed of extending their season.

 This season began with lofty expectations, and an influx of transfers believed they had arrived at a school that would compete for championships.
 Instead, this group of seniors — three newcomers and a four-year starter in Ayala — found themselves weathering a turbulent few months after Mark Turgeon stepped down as coach in December.
-Since then, they’ve tried to salvage memorable moments amid the chaos.
+Since then, they have tried to salvage memorable moments amid the chaos.

 Maryland now has its first losing season since 1992-93 as the program looks for a new coach.
 After the loss, the players thanked Manning for stepping in and leading them through the turmoil.